privatenumber/minification-benchmarks/README.md

 ## 👟 Methodology

-- Each minifier is executed in its own process with a 20 second timeout
+- Each minifier is executed in its own process with a 10s timeout
 - Artifact integrity is verified by a test before and after minification
 - Minifier upgrade PRs are automated via [WhiteSource Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate/)
 - Benchmarks are updated on every PR via [GitHub Actions](https://github.com/privatenumber/minification-benchmarks/actions/workflows/benchmark.yml)